 Loyola University New Orleans and Louisiana law requires all incoming students and students residing on campus to submit vaccination documentation.
-This requirement includes proof of immunization for tetanus/diphtheria (within past 10 years); meningococcal disease (within past 5 years); and for students born after 1956, measles, mumps and rubella (two doses).
+This requirement includes proof of immunization for tetanus/diphtheria (within past 10 years); meningococcal disease (One Dose at age 16 years or older OR if age 21 years or older and living in a residence hall then One Dose within 5 years); and for students born after 1956, measles, mumps and rubella (two doses).

 Registration for any course will be "temporary" until the completed proof of immunization compliance form has been reviewed by Student Health Services.
 Failure to submit the completed form will result in a LORA account "hold" for spring registration.
 This requirement can be met by providing evidence of prior vaccination, being vaccinated or signing the waiver at the bottom of the form.

 Please allow 3 to 4 business days for Student Health Services to process your records.

 For a medical release of information, please download our release of information form.